Are you looking for the best guitar cable? Here is our guide to help you pick the right one.

 Why do some guitar cables have angled ends?

-This is usually meant for ease of use and to make the cable last longer.
+Angled ends are usually meant for ease of use and to make the cable last longer.
 An angled end usually can prevent wear or strain on fragile points of the cable.
 An angled end isn’t required for buying a guitar cable but it certainly can be helpful.

 But just as helpful as it can be equally annoying if it’s not what you need.
 The angled end can easily become inconvenient if it conflicts with the functionality of the instrument.